tayeh10/customer-complaints-microservices/README.md

 The compose file defines an application with five services: `service-registry`, `config-server`, `api-gateway`, `complaints-system-craft-mock` and `complaint-service`.
 When deploying the application:

-docker compose maps port `8761` of the `service-registry` service container to port `8761` of the host as specified in the file,
+docker compose maps ports:

+`8761` of the `service-registry` service container to port `8761` of the host as specified in the file

-maps port `8888` of the `config-server` container to port `8888` of the host as specified in the file,
+`8888` of the `config-server` container to port `8888` of the host as specified in the file

-maps port `9191` of the `api-gateway` container to port `9191` of the host as specified in the file,
+`9191` of the `api-gateway` container to port `9191` of the host as specified in the file

-maps port `8081` of the `complaints-system-craft-mock` container to port `8081` of the host as specified in the file
+`8081` of the `complaints-system-craft-mock` container to port `8081` of the host as specified in the file

-and maps port `8082` of the `complaint-service` container to port `8082` of the host as specified in the file, It's also maps port 8082 of the complaint-service service container to port 8082 of the host as specified in the file.
+`8082` of the `complaint-service` container to port `8082` of the host as specified in the file

 Please make sure that ports: `8761, 8888, 9191, 8081 and 8082` on the host are not already being in use.